yusungsim/ctp431-2017/homework2/README.md

 ## Step #3: Your visualization and deliverable
-- Using web audio, canvas or p5.js, make your own music visulizer
+- Make your own music visulizer, Using web audio, canvas or p5.js,
 - If you referred to any examples or got some ideas, please cite them in the bottom of your webpage.
 - Submit your work to https://your_id.github.io/ctp431/hw2.html
 - Have fun with it!